mdzhang/mdzhang.com/README.md

     make build
     ```

-* and in a new tab, open the static index.html file in your browser:
+* and in a new tab, start a local server to serve the site files and open the site in your browser:
     ```
     make open
     ```

-### Deployment
+## Deployment

 Just run